 Where practical, your child should continue attending their current school whilst an appeal is being processed.

-Does the protocol apply to looked after children or children with a statement/education, health and care plan?
+Does the protocol apply to looked after children or children with an education, health and care plan?

-The protocol does not apply to looked after children, previously looked after children or to children with a statement/education, health and care plan.
+The protocol does not apply to looked after children, previously looked after children or to children with an education, health and care plan.
 These children must be admitted to a school as a priority.

 This page was last updated on 1 September 2021